leongjiaqi1-bit/leongjiaqi1-bit.github.io/_posts/2025-08-18-applied-data-science-project.md

 Accuracy also poses an ethical challenge, since the models achieved only modest ROC-AUC scores of around 0.51, suggesting limited separability between classes.
 Deploying such models without improvement could lead to harmful misclassifications.
 Accountability must also be considered: predictions should never be used in isolation but rather accompanied by human oversight, particularly when informing mental health decisions.
 Finally, transparency is essential for trust.
 Logistic Regression provided interpretable coefficients that highlighted the direction of lifestyle factors (eg. higher screen time and work hours increased risk, while better sleep and exercise reduced it).
 Such interpretability is critical for explaining predictions to stakeholders and ensuring ethical adoption.

 ## Source Codes and Datasets
-Upload your model files and dataset into a GitHub repo and add the link here.